Enhancing the Trainability of Variational Quantum Circuits with Regularization Strategies: Introduction

 \section{Introduction}

 In recent years, there have been significant advancements in quantum information, particularly with the advent of noisy intermediate-scale quantum (NISQ) devices~\cite{preskill2018quantum}.
-Within this research landscape, variational quantum circuits (VQCs) have been widely applied in various domains, such as quantum machine learning~\cite{zhang2024generative}, quantum physics~\cite{chen2017multi, chen2022stable}, and quantum hardware architecture~\cite{zhan2023quantum, zhan2023optimizing}.
-Typical VQCs are trainable random parameterized quantum circuits or classic-quantum hybrid models~\cite{li2021vsql}.
+Within this research landscape, variational quantum circuits (VQCs) have been widely applied in various domains, such as quantum machine learning~\cite{zhang2024generative, zhuang2025large}, quantum physics~\cite{chen2017multi, chen2022stable}, and quantum hardware architecture~\cite{zhan2023quantum, zhan2023optimizing}.
+Typical VQCs are trainable random parameterized quantum circuits or classical-quantum hybrid models~\cite{li2021vsql}.
 Similar to classic models, VQCs can be optimized by various gradient-based approaches, such as Adam~\cite{kingma2014adam}.
 However, optimization processes may encounter some gradient issues.
-Primarily, the initialization of VQCs might be trapped on a barren plateau landscape.
-McClean et al.~\cite{McClean2018landscapes} first systematically study the barren plateau (BP) issues and verify that the gradient variance will exponentially decrease as the model size increases when the VQCs satisfy the assumption of the 2-design Haar distribution.
-Under this circumstance, most gradient-based approaches would fail.
-Additionally, the optimization may be entangled in saddle points during training~\cite{ge2015escaping, jin2017escape}.
+Primarily, the initialization of VQCs might get stuck in a barren plateau landscape.
+McClean et al.~\cite{McClean2018landscapes} first systematically studied the barren plateau (BP) issues and verified that the gradient variance will exponentially decrease as the model size increases when the VQCs satisfy the assumption of the 2-design Haar distribution.
+Under these circumstances, most gradient-based approaches would fail.
+Additionally, the optimization may be trapped in saddle points during training~\cite{ge2015escaping, jin2017escape}.
 Both gradient issues can significantly weaken the trainability of VQCs.